mfridman/tparse/README.md

 `go test` is awesome, but a bit verbose.
 Sometimes one just wants failures, grouped by package, printed with a dash of color and bubbled to the top.

-`tparse` attempts to do just that; return all failed tests and panics, if any, followed by a single package-level summary.
+`tparse` attempts to do just that; return failed tests and panics, if any, followed by a single package-level summary.

 But, let's take it a bit further.
-With `-all` (`-pass` and `-skip` combined) we can get additional info, such as which tests were skipped and elapsed time of each passed test.
+With `-all` (`-pass` and `-skip` combined) can get additional info, such as which tests were skipped and elapsed time of each passed test.

 `tparse` comes with a `-dump` flag to replay everything that would have otherwise been printed.
 Enabling users to retrieve original `go test` output.
 Eliminating the need for `tee /dev/tty` between pipes.

-The default order is:
+The default print order is:
 - `go test` output (if adding `-dump` flag)
 - passed/skipped table (if adding `-all`, `-skip` or `-pass` flag)
 - failed tests and panics
 - summary

-Default order can be reversed with `-top` flag.
+The default print order can be reversed with `-top` flag.

 For narrow displays the `-smallscreen` flag may be useful, dividing a long test name and making it vertical heavy: